 All the games involve matching.
 The settings and special effects differ but the rules are the same: when the item that correctly matches the stimulus item appears on the screen, a press of any key on the keyboard (or the button on the joystick or paddle) will cause a rewarding response.
 If two or more keys are pressed simultaneously, the program will respond to the first one pressed allowing a group of children to play a game cooperatively.
-Sound in the program may be controlled by using the television/monitor volume control, and if the television/monitor is equipped with a jack, headphones may be used.
+If you have an Apple and are using the Muppet Learning Keys, please read the special instructions in the back of this booklet.